inphos42/osmpbf/README.md

 ### Troubleshooting

-If you get any unresolved external symbol errors, its because you didn´t compile all libraries the same way - check Code generation->runtime library for each library and recompile with correct runtime if necessary.
+If you get any unresolved external symbol errors, it is because you didn´t compile all libraries the same way - check Code generation->runtime library for each library and recompile with correct runtime if necessary.
 Sometimes libprotobuf doesn´t recompile properly when you just hit rebuild solution.
 The best way is to always call clean solution and build again.

 ### Enabling OpenMP